 The general design of this study was a semi-structured group discussion with two small groups.

-The instrument used in this study is the Context Representation developed by a group of Australian researchers (Loughran et al., 2007, 2001, 2004; Mullhall, Berry, & Loughran, 2003): One or more content representations (CoRes) are constructed through structured discussions.
+The instrument used in this study is the Context Representation developed by a group of Australian researchers (Loughran et al. 2001; Mullhall, Berry, and Loughran 2003; Loughran, Mulhall, and Berry 2004; Loughran, Berry, and Mulhall 2007): One or more content representations (CoRes) are constructed through structured discussions.
 In these discussions a small group of teachers is asked to identify the “big ideas” of a certain topic these teachers teach.
 Then, for every big idea, several standard questions are discussed, for example:

 What you intend the students to learn about this idea